Ballet-Tap Combo (Ages 3-4)

 Introduces the basic elements of ballet through creative movement activities.
 Students will explore space, force, and timing while learning specific movements, such as hopping, skipping, and eventually sou sou, cloche. and other ballet movements and terms.
 All classes are conducted through playful and age suitable movement and musicality activities and games.
 Pre-Ballet expands the students’ movement vocabulary and understanding of ballet terminology through copying and creating activities, simple dances, and movement exploration.
 Each class incorporates movement themes, such as the use of levels, interaction with a partner, movement dynamics or patterns, and utilizing dancing to learn ballet stories of the romantic and classical ballet repertoire.

-Technique is taught with a contemporary flair.
-The emphasis is on creative phrasing, while increasing strength and technical ability.
+Emphasis is on technique, creative phrasing, while increasing strength and technical ability.
 Objectives include moving through the five positions which wire the ballet system of movement.
 This class begins with activities to help prepare for learning and improves social and behavioral skills through the teaching of ballet classroom etiquette.
 The aim is to boost brainpower through exercise, increasing blood flow and oxygen to the brain through dancing, so the students can be challenged both mentally and physically.
 Getting started at the barre is a critical element to this class and emphasis is placed on plies and tendu and degage exercises from first position.
 Activities center floor focus on breathing, being a visual versus a tactile dancer (dancing with and without the mirror), and working both the core and the distal lines of the limbs.

 In this level of Ballet the dancers mind and body are ready for a deeper understanding and discipline.
 Focus is on the terms and wider range of steps, combinations and choreography.